 Directors sign a board resolution to liquidate using a creditor’s voluntary liquidation and sign a short notice to shareholders.

-The Insolvency Practitioner the writes or emails all creditors and shareholders of the intention to liquidate on day 7.
+The Insolvency Practitioner writes or emails all creditors and shareholders of the intention to liquidate on day 7.
 The creditors are invited to join a virtual meeting or not (if not it is by deemed consent).

 The Insolvency Practitioner will send out a report to creditors (or make it available online) showing the statement of affairs as prepared by the directors and a report (called a SIP 6 report).
-The SIP report summarises he company details, a brief history of the business and a list of all known creditors and shareholders.
+The SIP report summarises the company details, a brief history of the business and a list of all known creditors and shareholders.

 The shareholders meet (if they have given consent to short notice) and pass the resolution to liquidate.

-Shortly after that creditors meet by a virtual meeting – meaning they telephone in to a meeting or join by video conference facilities.
+Shortly after that creditors meet by a virtual meeting – meaning they telephone into a meeting or join by video conference facilities.